cpankow/uwm-astro-study-group/projects/20140617_git_tutorial/README.md

  `git checkout -b <remote-branch> origin/<remote-branch>`
  * There is nothing stopping you using different names for the local and remote branches but doing so will get very confusing very fast, always use the same name!
  * Never checkout `origin/<remote-branch>` directly!
+ * Track the upstream repository from which this repository is forked `git remote add upstream git@github.com:cpankow/uwm-astro-study-group.git`
+ * Pull down any changes from this "upstream" repository `git fetch upstream`
+ * Can track any branch is this repository using
+ `git checkout -b <remote-branch> upstream/<remote-branch>
+ * In general
+ `git checkout -b <remote-branch> <remote-repo>/<remote-branch>`

 ### Updating remote repository ###